ylm-py/docs/docs/accounts-billing/intro.md

 ### Changing Currency of a Customer Account

+- Changing currency of a customer account can be requested by contacting customer support.
 - A new customer account (the "new account") will be created and existing subscriptions will be moved there.
 This is an administrative task only; data/configuration of products will not be touched.
 - The existing customer account (the "old account") will be removed and inaccessible.
 - There will be a completely new account in the Customer Control Panel with